typedpath/cloudformation2kotlin/readme.md

     }
   }
 </pre>
 The constructor for <i>IamPolicy</i> has no arguments because there are no mandatory properties.
 Non mandatory properties are specified in the <i>apply</i> block.
 Note also that policyDocument does not appear in the top level of the yaml template, it is inlined where it is referenced.
 This is because it is not a cloud formation resource i.e. not an instance of  <i>com.typedpath.awscloudformation.Resource</i>.
-IamPolicy was created manually (unlike most other clodformation schema in Kotlin) because I couldnt find an amazon supplied json schema for it.
+Class IamPolicy was created manually (unlike Kotlin resource definiton classes) because I couldnt find an amazon supplied schema (json or otherwise) for it.